microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 	- Segregated by skill level
 	- Up to event organizers
 	- Virtual: Squads by TimeZone

+ - If an in-person hack, attendees should be instructed to join the MS Team at event kick off
+    - If a virtual hack, attendees should be added to the MS Team before the event based on registration
+- Each table/team should create their own Channel to share info during the event (code snippets, links, references, screen sharing, etc)

 ### Hacking

+- When its time to break out into the various peer groups, the individuals will leave the meeting in the General channel.
+They will then go to their chosen Group Channel and participate in a meeting in that channel.
+Please be aware the first person enter the channel will hit the “Meet now” button within the channel (as indicated by the red arrow below) to start the channel meeting.
+All subsequent individuals will see a notice that there is an active meeting and can simply hit the “Join” button.
+Please note, you can have multiple meetings happening within a channel.
+In some situations it may be ideal to spin up additional meetings, for example if the group is large.
 - In-Person
 	- Tables work together
 	- Screenshare via squad channels
 - Virtual
 	- "Meet Now" in squad channels
 	- Use channel for chat & screensharing

+- The individuals within the groups can now work together on their tasks, share screens, links, and other tasks to achieve their goals.
+As people get stuck we highly recommend that they talk through the issues with the group and share their screen with the team to work through the challenge.
+Group collaboration is a very effective learning tool.
+- The Proctors can stay in the General Channel as a central place people can find then if they need to escalate.
+In addition, the proctors can quickly jump in and out of the various Group channels to check in on the group and provide support as required by joining the various channel meetings.
+- In the event, a person within the group is having a problem that requires individual attention the proctor can ask the individual to go to the proctor’s dedicated channel where they can start a channel meeting and work together to resolve the issues.
+- Throughout the event, you may want to have various checkpoints that require all the individuals to come back to the General Channel to meet and discuss the tasks done and next steps.
+- In addition, as folks find useful tips and tricks, you can direct them to share those items in the General Channel as a Chat or within a shared OneNote, Word Document, etc. if the event is a hackathon style event.
+For Lab-style events folks can leave tips and tricks in the various exercise channels to keep the content relevant to the issue.
+- Present challenge lectures when 80% of the squads appear to have completed the previous challenge.
+Ask those still working to pay attention to the short lecture, then return to completing the previous challenge.

 #### Coach Responsibilities